CONTROVERSIAL plans to build up to 175 homes on a greenfield site in the New Forest have got the go-ahead.

 He told the committee: “Every single resident down there knows that what these people are saying is complete nonsense.
 This is going to create huge amounts of traffic.”

-But planning officer Chris Elliott said proposed improvements to junctions in the area would mean the roads could cope with extra vehicles.
+But planning officer Chris Elliott said proposed improvements to junctions in the area meant the roads could cope with extra vehicles.

-Commenting on an objection by the New Forest National Park Authority he said the number of people driving across the national park to the proposed development would be “minimal”.
+Commenting on an objection by the New Forest National Park Authority he said numbers driving across the national park to the proposed development would be “minimal”.

 Planning consultant Bob Sellwood, representing the applicants, stressed that half the homes would be social housing.